arangodb/docs/3.5/backup-restore.md

 and storage space.
 {% endhint %}

+### Technical Details

-### The Global Write Transaction Lock
+- **The Global Write Transaction Lock**

   The global write transaction lock mentioned above is such a determining factor, that it needs a little detailed attention.

   It is obvious that in order to be able to create a consistent snapshot of the ArangoDB world on a specific single server or cluster deployment, one must stop all transactional write operations at the next possible time or else consistency would no longer be given.

   On the other hand it is also obvious, that there is no way for ArangoDB to known, when that time will come.
 It might be there with the next attempt a nanosecond away, but it could of course not come for the next 2 minutes.

   ArangoDB tries to obtain that lock over and over again.
 On the single server instances these consecutive tries will not be noticeable.
 At some point the lock is obtained and the hot backup is created then within a very short amount of time.

   In clusters things are a little more complicated and noticeable.
   A coordinator, which is trying to obtain the global write transaction lock must try to get local locks on all _DBServers_ simultaneously; potentially succeeding on some and not succeeding on others, leading to apparent dead times in the cluster's write operations.

   This process can happen multiple times until success is achieved.
   One has control over the length of the time during which the lock is tried to be obtained each time prolonging the last wait time by 10%.

-### Agency Lock
+- **Agency Lock**

   Less of a variable, however equally important is to obtain a freeze on the cluster's structure itself.
 This is done through the creation of a simple key lock in the cluster's configuration to stop all ongoing background tasks, which are there to handle fail overs, shard movings, server removals etc.
   Its role is also to prevent multiple simultaneous hot backup operations.
   The acquisition of this key is predictably done within a matter of a few seconds.

-### Operation's Time Scope
+- **Operation's Time Scope**

   Once the global write transaction lock is obtained, everything goes very quickly.
   A new backup directory is created, the write ahead lock is flushed and hard links are made on file system level to all persistent files.
   The duration is not affected by the amount of data in ArangoDB and is near instantaneous.

-### Point in Time Recovery
+- **Point in Time Recovery**

   One of the great advantages of the method is the consistent snapshot nature.
   It gives the operator of the database the ability to persist a true and complete time freeze at near zero impact on the ongoing operation.
   The recovery is easy and restores the entire ArangoDB installation to a desired snapshot.

   Apart from the ability of creating such snapshots it offers a great and easy to use opportunity to experiment with ArangoDB with a means to protect against data loss or corruption.

-### Remote Upload and Download
+- **Remote Upload and Download**

   We have fully integrated the [Rclone](https://rclone.org/) sync for cloud storage.
 Rclone is a very versatile inter site sync facility, which opens up a vast field of transport protocols and remote syncing APIs from Amazon's S3 over Dropbox, WebDAV, all the way to the local file system and network storage.

   One can use the upload and download functionalities to migrate entire cluster installations in this way, copy cluster and single server snapshots all over the world, create an intuitive and easy to use quick access safety backbone of the data operation.

   Rclone is open source and available under the MIT license, is battle tested and has garnered close to 15k stars on GitHub professing to the confidence of lots of users.

 ### Hot Backup Limitations